Zid (2014 film): Plot

-The next morning, Nancy is found dead, the accident is all over the news, and the Goan cops are on the case.
+The next morning, Nancy is found dead, the accident is all over the news, and the Goan police are on the case.
 Ronnie, while all the time afraid that he might be caught, finds himself involved in the case in strange ways.
 For one thing, Priya comes back to India from London to hunt for Nancy's killers.
 Then again, as a journalist, Ronnie is ordered by Karan to go to the crash site and report on all aspects of the incident.
-He does as he is told, and during his work, he meets Inspector Moses (Denzil Smith), who suspects that Priya killed Nancy for her share of the family inheritance and that Ronnie is Priya's partner-in-crime.
+He does as he is told, and during his work, he meets Inspector Moses, who suspects that Priya killed Nancy for her share of the family inheritance and that Ronnie is Priya's partner-in-crime.
 Meanwhile, Maya continues to protect Ronnie.
 Ronnie had told his boss that his SUV is in the garage (for repairs), but Maya dumps it in a lake so that no one can trace it.
 She even takes him to the spot and shows him the immersed SUV in the lake.

 Investigations reveal that Nancy would have lived even after she was hit by the car, but someone had strangled her.
 Priya visits Ronnie at his outhouse and requests him to help her find the murderer.
 On her return trip, her brakes fail and she crashes, but is not hurt.
 Soon, Priya and Ronnie warm up to each other again.
 Ronnie even excuses himself from Maya's birthday dinner so that he can spend the night with Priya.
 Maya then finds out from Ronnie's office that he is not there but is with Priya.
 Maya stalks them and finds Ronnie and Priya having sex.
 Before sneaking out, an angry Maya feeds Ronnie's pet puppy Bobby to her pet alligator.